 - Get your knife on the kitchen or houseware

-- Get rid of scales first on the fish by scaling off with sharp knife
+- Get rid of scales first on the fish by scaling off with a sharp knife

-- Cut the head and get rid of fish’s innards
+- Cut the head and get rid of the fish’s innards

 Since you are interested in filleting the trout, we recommend the Milkwoodrestaurant site for more related information about trout filleting.